HomeArticlesGuideReaction & Gas-Phase Toolkit

 Step 1: Balance the Chemical Equation

-Simple equations can be balanced by inspection, but anything with more than two or three species is far more reliably handled by a systematic linear-equation approach than trial and error.
+Simple equations can be balanced by inspection, but anything with more than two or three species is handled far more reliably by a systematic linear-equation approach than by trial and error.
 The Chemical Equation Balancer takes an unbalanced equation as text and returns the balanced version along with coefficients and an atom-by-atom verification showing every element matches on both sides.

 Step 2: Confirm Structural Features with Degree of Unsaturation